chrjoh/cert-bar/README.md

 - **Certificate Construction**: Automatically construct certificates from CSRs using specified signing credentials.
 - **Combined Workflow**: When both CSR definitions and signing requests are provided, the tool can generate and sign certificates in a single run.
 - **Configurable via YAML**: Define CSRs and signing operations in a single configuration file.
+- **CRL generation**: Create or update CRL with revoked certificates.

 ---